I have been a teacher for seven years now, and I want to help others be as prepared as possible for this exciting new adventure.

 I recommend this only if you are extremely lost and desperate for help with lesson planning.
-The price for the lesson plans are very reasonable, and you are buying it from another teacher.
-As an English teacher, I have only used this when I have an entire unit that is focused on one novel.
-The planning and pacing of the unit can get overwhelming to the point I do not know where to start.
+The price for the lesson plans are very reasonable, and you're buying it from another teacher.
+As an English teacher, I have only used this for when I have an entire unit that's focused on one novel.
+The planning and pacing of the unit can get overwhelming to the point I don't know where to start.
 The two times I have used "Teachers Pay Teachers" has helped me gather my own ideas together to formulate a unit of my own.
-Even though I do not use more than half of the activities that come in the package, the few I do use are incredibly worth it.
+Even though I don't use more than half of the activities that come in the package, the few I do use are incredibly worth it.

 If your school has this provided for their teachers, use it to your advantage!
-As a beginning teacher, you do not have the time to spend your entire planning period tediously grading tests and quizzes.
+As a beginning teacher, you don't have the time to spend your entire planning period tediously grading tests and quizzes.
 Canvas does all of the grading for you as soon as the student submits their work.
-Open ended responses are the one questions you will have to physically grade on your own.
+Open ended responses are the one questions you'll have to physically grade on your own.
 Canvas's grading system has allotted me the extra time to accomplish other tasks that are expected of me from my team, department, administration, and the school as a whole.